 VBA UserForm is also inbuilt in excel and can be created by the developers.
-To use VBA userform first we need to activate the developer tab from the Options tab.
-Once the developer tab is activated we can go ahead in Excel VBA and create UserForms.
+To use the VBA userform first, we need to activate the developer tab from the Options tab.
+Once the developer tab is activated, we can go ahead in Excel VBA and create UserForms.
 Userforms are used to store data in excel.
-It can be compared to google forms where we have a specific set of instructions and ask the user to input data as per the instructions.
+It can be compared to google forms, where we have a specific set of instructions and ask the user to input data as per the instructions.

 How to Create UserForm in Excel VBA?